 Preparing for Death

-Please call the Parish Office and/or the clergy on-call at the time of a parishioner’s death in order for a priest to provide the Ministration at Time of Death (Book of Common Prayer, page 462).
+When a parishioner is close to or at the time of a death, please call the Parish Office (704-332-7746) or dial the Clergy On Call (704-749-6175, 24/7 access) in order for a priest to provide the Ministration at Time of Death (Book of Common Prayer, page 462).
 This comforting liturgy may also be read with family members and loved ones soon after the person has died.

 Planning the Service

-Upon notifying the parish office, staff and/or clergy will work with the friends and family of the deceased to find a suitable time for the funeral liturgy.
+Upon notifying the Parish Office, the Clergy will work with the friends and family of the deceased to find a suitable time for the burial liturgy.
 Funerals are services of public worship in The Episcopal Church and follow the Burial Office as outlined in the Book of Common Prayer (Rite I, page 469 and Rite II, page 491).
-It is important first to speak with the clergy before the date, time and logistics for burial can be communicated; several factors must be considered before final arrangements can be made.
-The clergy and parish will do all things possible to accommodate requests made by the family.
-Consider completing this form, Advanced Planning for Burial at St. Peter’s (PDF opens in a new window).
+It is important first to speak with a member of the Clergy before the date, time and logistics for burial can be communicated; several factors must be considered before final arrangements can be made.
+Consider completing St. Peter’s Advanced Planning for Burial form, to be kept on file at the Parish Office and shared with loved ones.

 Holy Scripture – Scripture is read from the Old Testament, Psalms, New Testament, and Gospel.
 All but the Gospel may be read by a layperson.
 Scripture suggestions can be found within the Burial Office in the Book of Common Prayer pages 470 – 480 and 494 – 495.
 Click here to view these options online.